TSGT Samuel Fox II (WWII)

 ----

-TSGT Samuel Fox II was born July 11, 1924 in Braxton County, WV, the son of Samuel and Myrtle (McClung) Fox.
+TSGT Samuel Fox II (Service Number 15115126) was born July 11, 1924 in Braxton County, WV, the son of Samuel and Myrtle (McClung) Fox.
 When Samuel was born, his father was working as a book keeper for the Railroad Company (1920 census).

 Sometime between 1920 and 1930, their family moved to 1303 Virginia Avenue in Fairmont so that Samuel Sr. could be the accountant for Consolidated Coal, a position that he continued through at least the 1950s (1930-1950 census records) even as they moved to various houses in Fairmont.